zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-form-zend-form-fieldset.rst

       }
     }

-Now telling your fieldset to hydrate it's data into an ``Post``-object is very simple.
+Now telling your fieldset to hydrate its data into an ``Post``-object is very simple.
 All you need to do is to assign the hydrator and the object prototype like this:

 .. code-block:: php